woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 **Robbie**: But I may not want to go to Michigan.

 **Philip**: It's one of the best schools in the country, Robbie.
 I studied medicine there.
-Your grandfather went to the Englieering School there.
+Your grandfather went to the Engineering School there.

 **Robbie**: I know that, but...